Frequently Asked Questions

 Development is already underway for those situations where a form is not already available via OnBase or delivered in my.SDSU.
 More information regarding Leave of Absence and Grade Change forms will be shared as the forms are finalized.

 All users will use Single Sign On, and they will have different views to see their faculty and advisor roles.

 Faculty are expected to review and verify all grade data before submitting. faculty will have the ability to export grades from Canvas and upload an CSV-formatted Excel file into my.SDSU.
 For faculty who are not using Canvas to export their grades, a manual grade input option is available.

 Similar to our legacy system, my.SDSU allows faculty to assign a grade of Incomplete to qualified students.
-Upon assignment of an incomplete, faculty will be prompted to fill out an Incomplete Agreement which is viewable by both the student and faculty member.

 Yes, and they will need to coordinate through the Office of the Registrar.